qpgmr-de/qpgmr-de.github.io/_posts/2099-07-31-exit-procedures.md

 [`CEERTX`](https://www.ibm.com/docs/en/i/7.6.0?topic=ssw_ibm_i_76/apis/CEERTX.html) API.
 Basically the API has 3 parameters.

-The 1st is a procedure pointer to your "exit handler" procedure - the procedure, that should run, when the program (or exactly the call stack entry) is ending.
-The other 2 parameters can be omitted - and discussing them is a story for another day.
+The 1st is a procedure pointer to your "exit handler" procedure - this is the procedure, that should run, when the program (or exactly the call stack entry) is ending.

+The 2nd parameter can be omitted - if not, it should be a pointer to a variable or data structure which is passed as a parameter to the exit handler procedure.
+You can store every kind of "state information" that you might want to pass to the exit handler.
+But it can only be exactly 1 pointer.

+The 3rd parameter would be the typical API feedback data structure (`QUSEC`) - if it's ommitted and the API call fails, the caller receives an exception message.

-You can also un-register the exit handler, using the [`CEEUTX`](https://www.ibm.com/docs/en/i/7.6.0?topic=ssw_ibm_i_76/apis/CEEUTX.html) API.
+If you don't want the exit handler to run - maybe because your program ended successfully - you can also un-register the exit handler, using the [`CEEUTX`](https://www.ibm.com/docs/en/i/7.6.0?topic=ssw_ibm_i_76/apis/CEEUTX.html) API.
 Here is the prototype: